The SR Latch: Unpacking the Fundamental Building Block of Digital Memory

 - Foundation for Complex Memory: While you won’t find a simple SR Latch acting as your computer’s main memory, it is the conceptual ancestor of the static RAM (SRAM) cells used in CPU caches and registers.
 More advanced, clock-synchronized versions (like D Flip-Flops) are built directly upon the latch’s bistable foundation.
 A 64-bit CPU register is, at its heart, a collection of 64 sophisticated memory elements that evolved from this simple cross-coupled design.

 The SR Latch is a masterclass in digital simplicity.
-With just two gates, it introduces the concept of state—the ability to hold information over time.
+With just two gates—whether NOR or NAND—it introduces the concept of state: the ability to hold information over time.
 While its forbidden state requires careful management, its role as the fundamental building block of memory makes it one of the most important circuits you will ever learn.
+Every D latch, every flip-flop, every register in every CPU traces its lineage back to this cross-coupled pair of gates.

 Ready to see this in action?
 Head over to digisim.io and build your own SR Latch.
-Experiment with its states, witness the feedback loop, and prove to yourself how two simple gates can create the magic of memory.
+Try both the NOR and NAND implementations, experiment with their states, witness the feedback loop, and prove to yourself how two simple gates can create the foundation of memory.